-When summer begins to take hold, it becomes more important than ever to mow, water, and fertilize a lawn and tend to your Landscaping Sydney to keep it looking great.
+When summer begins to take hold, it becomes more important than ever to mow, water, and fertilize a lawn and tend to your landscape design to keep it looking great.
 However, that green, luscious lawn that you might work quite hard to maintain is not the best thing for the environment.
 “Green” is not always green, in this regard.
 More often, all your labor and expenses wind up producing a lot of waste and having a negative impact on Mother Earth.

 Here are six great tips for keeping your garden eco-friendly:

 - Plant more trees.
 This tip comes with a multitude of benefits.
 First, you can create shaded spots in your yard without having to install a costly gazebo or extend your verandah.
 The natural appeal of your property can also increase when you plant the right types of trees.
 Strategically placing those trees can also help to protect some parts of your home from the heat of the summer sun.
 This will keep your power bill down as you won’t need to spend as much on keeping your home cool.